hhrmnnramgharia/In-class-activity/README.md

 # In-class-activity
 In winter the days are short
 In winter the weather is harsh
-In winter the sunsets early
+In winter the sunsets Early